Early Entrance to Kindergarten

 Does my child qualify for early entrance to kindergarten?

-• On or before September 30: If your child turns 5 on or before September 30, they are eligible for kindergarten.
+- The child's birthday on or before August 24, 2026: If your child turns 5 on or before August 24, they are eligible for kindergarten.
 There is no need to request Early Entrance.
 Visit the kindergarten page for information, then head to the enroll page when you're ready to get enrolled!

 What criteria are used to determine early entrance to kindergarten?